-INTRODUCTION TO THE MANAGEMENT COMPARISON REPORT
+INTRODUCTION TO THE MANAGEMENT REPORT

-This report summarizes the results of the CheckPoint surveys that the manager (Darcy Walker) and the respondent groups (Boss, Direct Reports, and Peers) recently completed and the survey that the manager and respondent groups (Boss, Direct Reports, and Peers) previously completed.
+This report summarizes the results of the CheckPoint surveys that the manager (Darcy Walker) and the respondent groups (Boss, Direct Reports, and Peers) recently completed.
 The scores the manager received are presented in graphs and numeric scales on the pages that follow.